RaffaDNDM/Burp-extensions/README.md

 # Burp extensions
+Extensions for Burp Suite application:
- Java extensions for Burp Suite application, made using [Montoya API](https://github.com/PortSwigger/burp-extensions-montoya-api).
+- written in Java using [Montoya API](https://github.com/PortSwigger/burp-extensions-montoya-api);
+- written in Python using Legacy API.